 Presentation - The attached presentation was provided to the Board of Education at the regularly scheduled Board meeting on September 12, 2019.
 The presentation is regarding the Solana Santa Fe Modernization Project.
 The District and architect are continuing to further develop the school design.

-The next Community Engagement meeting is scheduled for September 24, 2019 at 6pm at the Solana Santa Fe School Fine Arts Building (FAB).
+Presentation- The attached presentation was provided at the Community Engagement meeting scheduled for September 24, 2019 at 6pm at the Solana Santa Fe School Fine Arts Building (FAB).